Vasectomy Reversal in Indianapolis, Indiana

 Patients who have previously received a vasectomy will occasionally change their minds later on for a wide variety of reasons.
 While a vasectomy is a permanent form of birth control, there is a procedure that can reverse its effects.

-The men’s health specialists at Urology of Indiana provide comprehensive vasectomy reversal consultations and procedures at our urology clinic in Indianapolis.
+The men’s health specialist at Urology of Indiana provide comprehensive vasectomy reversal consultations and procedures at our urology clinic in Indianapolis.
 If you are in need of a vasectomy reversal, contact our urology clinic at (877) 362-2778 to learn about your treatment options and schedule your consultation today.

 How Does a Vasectomy Work?